 Lecturer in Fine Art, Kingston University, Kingston upon Thames, Surrey, UK

 Mirrors of Earth: a 75 minute video work responding to Kaija Saariaho's composition 'Maa' (1991).
-Commissioned by Dublin Sound Lab and screened with a full concert performance of ‘Maa’ at Project Arts Centre, Dublin & Mermaid Arts Centre Bray, Co Wicklow, Ireland. funded by an Arts Council of Ireland Music Project Award.
+Commissioned by Dublin Sound Lab and screened with a full concert performance of ‘Maa’ at Project Arts Centre, Dublin & Mermaid Arts Centre Bray, Co Wicklow, Ireland.
+Supported by the Arts Council of Ireland.

-Sirius Arts Centre, Cork, as part of One Here Now, The Patrick Ireland/Brian O'Doherty Project.
+Inscriptions (One Here Now), as part of One Here Now: The Patrick Ireland/Brian O'Doherty Project, Sirius Arts Centre, Cork, Ireland.

 Reports to an Academy, Domobaal Gallery, London.

 New Irish Works, with Aisling McCoy, The Library Project, Temple Bar, Dublin, Ireland.